sms1sis/Compare_two_folders/README.md

     *   **Exit Codes**: Returns `0` (Match), `1` (Diff), or `2` (Error).
     *   **Stable JSON**: Snake-case JSON keys for easy parsing by external tools.
     *   **Exportable Reports**: Save comparison results in `JSON` or `TXT` formats (Batch mode only).
+    *   **Standard Error**: Critical errors and file-level errors in realtime mode are emitted to `stderr`, allowing `stdout` to be piped or redirected cleanly.

 ---